logseq/docs/db-version.md

 * `Text`: This is the recommended default as it allows for any text and behaves like a block.
 This means that node references work here and children blocks can be created under the block.
 * `Number`: This is for numbers including negative numbers and floats e.g. 3.5.
 Unlike file graph properties, these are stored as actual numbers.
 This means that all features and queries that use this property type correctly sort as numbers by default.
 * `Date`: This is for dates and is editable with a date picker.
 When a date property value is used, it correctly links to the journal page.
+This property type can be used with [repeated nodes](#repeated-tasks-and-nodes).
 * `DateTime`: This is for date times and is editable with a datetime picker.
 See the `Due` property in [cards](#cards) for an example property that uses this.
+This property type can be used with [repeated nodes](#repeated-tasks-and-nodes).
 * `Checkbox`: This is used to set or unset a property value and displays as a checkbox.
 To engineers this type is known as a boolean.
 * `Url`: This limits text to only allow urls e.g. `https://logseq.com`.
 This does not behave like `Text` e.g. no referencing or child blocks.
 * `Node`: This allows a property value to link to other nodes i.e. pages or blocks.
 When first configuring this, you are prompted to select a new tag.
 You can choose to skip a tag if you don't care about limiting the available nodes.
 When a tag is selected or created, only nodes with that tag will appear as options for the property.
 For example, if you define the property `Author`, you could create a new tag `#Person` that only allows nodes tagged with `#Person` as values.
 Also worth noting that tag selection works for all child tags of the chosen new tag.
 Using the previous example, if `#Actor` is a child of `#Person`, nodes tagged with `#Person` or `#Actor` are allowed values.

 ### Property Choices

 Property choices allow a property to only have one of the defined choices.
 Only the property types `Text`, `Url` and `Number` support this.
 From the [configuration dropdown](#configure-a-property), a property choice can be added, deleted and edited to have a required value, an optional description and an optional icon.
 Drag the choices up and down to order how they appear.
 For a good example of choices see the `Status` property.
+A property with property choices can be used with [repeated nodes](#repeated-tasks-and-nodes).

 If a property has already been used, it is possible to convert it to use choices.
 After clicking `Add choice`, a panel displays to convert all existing property values to choices.
 If a property is using choices, it is possible to stop using choices by deleting them from the property.
 Caution: deleting a choice from a property also currently deletes the choice from all blocks it is used.